-We recognise parents as their child's first and most important educator and understand that they know their child best.
-It is important that parents share with us their child's qualities and achievements prior to their child even beginning school.
+We recognise parent/carers as their child's first and most important educator and understand that they know their child best.
+It is important that parent/carers share with us their child's qualities and achievements prior to their child even beginning school.
 This enables us to build upon what the children know already and to meet the individual needs of each child from the onset.
-We do this through the 'All about me' booklet that parents complete at home with their child and through the stay and play sessions which provide the opportunity for staff to get to know the children prior to them starting school.
-The sessions also give parents the opportunity to chat to staff informally or if they wish they can arrange an organised consultation meeting where they can speak to staff in confidence.
-For children who are joining our nursery we offer parents the option of a home visit, carried out by the nursery teacher and the learning support assistant.
+We do this through the 'All about me' booklet that parent/carers complete at home with their child and through the stay and play sessions which provide the opportunity for staff to get to know the children prior to them starting school.
+The sessions also give parent/carers the opportunity to chat to staff informally or if they wish they can arrange an organised consultation meeting where they can speak to staff in confidence.
+For children who are joining our nursery we offer parent/carers the option of a home visit, carried out by the nursery teacher and the learning support assistant.

-Positive relationships and effective communication with parents is maintained through:
+Positive relationships and effective communication with parent/carers is maintained through:

-- Our open doors policy that allows parents access to speak to members of staff on a daily basis. - Parent's notice boards outside of classrooms. - Curriculum information each term presented on paper to parents but also displayed on our school website, as well as meetings to explain the curriculum and how we assess children and reading. - Termly meetings to discuss their child's progress and achievements. - Fundraising events. - Opportunities for parents to help within school. - Encouraging parents to contribute to their child's learning journal through tapestry.
+- Our open doors policy allows parent/carers access to speak to members of staff on a daily basis. - Curriculum information each term presented on paper to parent/carers but also displayed on our school website, as well as meetings/videos to explain the curriculum and how we assess children and reading. - Parent/carer Consultations - Fundraising events. - Opportunities for parent/carers to help within school. - Encouraging parent/carers to contribute to their child's learning journal through School360 online journal.